scottyschup/ruby-curriculum/bonus/metaprogramming.md

 u.send_email(:confirmation) # will call Mailer.confirmation_email...
 ```

 Techniques like this are called *metaprogramming*.
-Another common
+A related technique
-technique is to provide *macros*.
-A macro is a helper class method
+is to use *macros*.
+A macro is a method that writes other
+methods.
+Macros are typically helper class methods that are provided
-that is provided in a parent class or a module which the creator of a
+in a parent class or a module which the creator of a derived class
-derived class uses to generate code.
+uses to generate code.

 Here's an example similar in intent to the previous one, but done a
 little differently: